krjgmxh2ry-byte/Final_DataProjet_Github/README.md

 The goal of this project is not to maximize accuracy, but to illustrate good software engineering and machine learning practices.

+## Results and Notes on Model Performance

+The command-line script (`main.py`) uses the Iris dataset to demonstrate a clean, fully reproducible machine learning pipeline.
+Due to the simplicity and small size of the Iris dataset, several models (Random Forest, KNN, Logistic Regression) achieve an accuracy of 1.00 on the test set.
+This result is expected and commonly observed in educational examples.

+The accompanying Jupyter notebook (`TheDataProject_Notebook.ipynb`) presents experiments on a more realistic dataset with greater variability and noise.
+In this setting, model performance is lower, with an average accuracy of approximately **0.80**, which better reflects real-world machine learning conditions.

+This difference in performance highlights an important concept:
+- High accuracy on small, clean datasets does not necessarily generalize to real-world data.
+- Model evaluation depends strongly on data complexity, preprocessing choices, and experimental setup.

+Both implementations are intentionally included:
+- `main.py` focuses on **reproducibility, structure, and best practices.
+- The notebook focuses on **exploration, realism, and practical limitations of machine learning models.